真島・伊澤研究室

 “Nanodevice Fabrication and Functional Development”

-Laboratory for Materials and Structures / Tokyo Institute of Technology
+Materials and Structures Laboratory / Institute of Science Tokyo

 Majima Laboratory